obfuscar/example/readme.md

 2. Use post build even to call Obfuscar with a configuration file (obfuscar.xml) in this case.

 The obfuscated assemblies are in the output folder (`.\BasicExampleExe\bin\Debug\Obfuscator_Output` or `.\BasicExampleExe\bin\Release\Obfuscator_Output`).

+Obfuscar Source Code can be found at [GitHub](https://github.com/lextm/obfuscar/).

+The documentation is hosted at [ReadTheDocs](http://docs.obfuscar.com/).